RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: RACH Procedure in New Radio Multi-Beam System

 \subsection{Access Beam and Preamble Selection}

 During handover, accessing the target cell by using a dedicated CFRA preamble is preferable due to lower latency and signaling requirements than CBRA.
-Although a set of beams $ b\in B_{\textrm{prep},c} $ of the target cell $ c $ with the strongest L3 beam quality measurements $ P_{b,c}^\textrm{L3} $ can be prepared with CFRA resources, measurements of those beams may vary between the preparation time instant $ m = m_0 $ and access time $ m = m_1 $ due to the de-coupling between the phases.
+Although a set of beams $ b\in B^\textrm{prep}_{c_T} $ of the target cell $ c_T $ with the strongest L3 beam quality measurements $ P_{b,{c_T}}^\textrm{L3} $ can be prepared with CFRA resources, measurements of those beams may vary between the preparation time instant $ m = m_0 $ and access time $ m = m_1 $ due to the de-coupling between the phases.
 Variation of beam measurements is more significant in conditional handover compared to baseline handover.
 This is because, in baseline handover, the elapsed time between the preparation and access phases is given by $ T_p $ in (\ref{eq:TargetCond}).
-However, in conditional handover, this time is longer than $ T_p $ since the UE waits $ T_o $ until the \textit{Execution} condition in (\ref{eq:Exec}) is fulfilled after receiving the handover command.
+However, in conditional handover, this time is longer than $ T_p $ since the UE waits $ T_o $ period of time until the \textit{Execution} condition in (\ref{eq:Exec}) is fulfilled after receiving the handover command.
 In CHO, $ T_0 $ can be much larger than $ T_p $.

 Due to the temporal variation of beam measurements, the access beam is selected based on measurements at time instant $ m=m_1 $ of CHO execution.
 This is illustrated in Figure \ref{fig:RACHflow}.
-Herein, the UE selects the access beam $ b_{0} $ from set of prepared beams $ B_{\textrm{prep},c} $ as follows
+Herein, the UE selects the access beam $ b_{0} \in B^\textrm{prep}_{c_T} $ as follows

 where $ \xi_\textrm{access} $ is the threshold that L1 RSRP beam measurements shall exceed to consider prepared beams for access.
 Ultimately, the UE accesses the prepared beam $ b_0 $ that satisfies the condition (\ref{eq:SelectBestPrep}) and uses the corresponding CFRA preamble.
-If none of the measurements $ P_{b,c}^\textrm{L1} $ of beams $ b\in B_{\textrm{prep},c} $ is above the threshold $ \xi_\textrm{access} $, beam $ b_0 $ with the strongest L1 RSRP beam measurement is selected as
+If none of the measurements $ P_{b,{c_T}}^\textrm{L1} $ of beams $ b\in B^\textrm{prep}_{c_T} $ is above the threshold $ \xi_\textrm{access} $, beam $ b_0 $ with the strongest L1 RSRP beam measurement is selected as